dataset-ninja/YOLOv7-wind-turbine-detection/README.md

 # Wind Turbine Detection via YOLOv7

-Wind Turbines 8 is a dataset for object detection tasks.
+Wind Turbine Detection (by Noah Vriese) is a dataset for object detection tasks.